RaphaelItotia/Machine_Learning--Supervised_Learning--Binary_Classification/README.md

     'class_participation': [1]
 })

-# Make a prediction for the new student using the trained model
+# Make a prediction for another student using the trained model
-prediction = model.predict(new_student_df)
+prediction = model.predict(another_student_df)

 # Convert the prediction (0 or 1) to a meaningful label
 result = "Pass" if prediction[0] == 1 else "Fail"